SongoQ/symfony-docs-pl/book/from_flat_php_to_symfony2.rst

 którego zadaniem jest automatyczne załadowanie wszystkich plików Symfony Framework, jak również plików wymienionych w sekcji ``autoload`` pliku ``composer.json``.

-Core to Symfony's philosophy is the idea that an application's main job is to interpret each request and return a response.
-To this end, Symfony2 provides both a :class:`Symfony\\Component\\HttpFoundation\\Request` and a :class:`Symfony\\Component\\HttpFoundation\\Response` class.
-These classes are object-oriented representations of the raw HTTP request being processed and the HTTP response being returned.
-Use them to improve the blog:
 Filozofią rdzenia Symfony jest przekonanie, że głównym zadaniem aplikacji jest interpretacja każdego żądania i zwracanie odpowiedzi.
 W tym celu Symfony2 dostarcza klasy :class:`Symfony\\Component\\HttpFoundation\\Request` jak i